smishra-SM/Music-app-using-react-native-/README.md

 # Music-app-using-react-native-
-Front end was designed using react native
+Front end of this project was developed using react native js.